DeepBlueCLtd/LegacyMan/README.md

 ## Running tests

-Execute the following command from the root directory to run the tests.
+Execute the following command from the project root directory to run the tests.

 ```
 python -m unittest discover
 ```

-## Running LegacyMan parser program
+## Running LegacyMan parser program (against mock data)

-Execute the following command from the root directory to run program.
+Execute the following command from the project root directory to run program.

 ```
-python -m legacyman_parser.hello
+python -m legacyman_parser.parser data/PlatformData/PD_1.html
 ```

-### Generate discrepancy reports
+This will
+* generate the json file to be imported into the Data Browser application
+* generate a discrepancy report of inaccessible urls

 ### Generate DITA content

+This is still under development.